-Will debris lead to a rethinking of past theories?
+Will debris found near Reunion led to a rethinking of past theories?

 Thomas said, if anything, the location of the potential debris confirms modeling from the University of Western Australia that showed material from the plane could wash up around Reunion between 12 to 24 months after the plane’s disappearance.